nikkilocke/AccountServer/AccountServer/help/gettingstarted.md

 # Getting Started

 The first thing is to go to *Admin* *Settings* and fill in all the details there.
-It is particularly important to get your year start correct - this should be set to your own financial year - the government tax year, it starts on the first Monday on April, but only use this if you don't have your own accounting year.
+It is particularly important to get your year start correct - this should be set to your own financial year - if you want to use the UK the government tax year, it starts on the first Monday on April, but only use this if you don't have your own accounting year.

 For AccountServer to be able to send emails (e.g. invoices to your customers), you must fill in the details of your mail server - you should be able to get them from your ISP.
 The defaults are suitable for use with GMail (once you have entered your GMail user name and password).

 You need to come back here to set your default bank account, once you have created your bank accounts.

+There is a series of check boxes which configure which modules you wish to user.
+See the [Admin help](admin.md) for details.

 If you want to import data from an existing system, do that next, otherwise set up your bank accounts, customers, suppliers and members as detailed below.

+## Set up Users

+If you want login security, set up your users.
+If there are no users on file, there is no login security.
+Once you add a user, all functionality will require logging in as a user.
+The first user you create will be the Admin user, who has access to everything.
+See the [Admin help](admin.md) for details.

 ## Importing data